Frequently Asked Questions

 Steamtown NHS is located in downtown Scranton, Pennsylvania.
 The Park entrance is at the intersection of Lackawanna Ave. and Cliff St. Please do NOT use the park mailing address to locate the park; there is no public access from that location which is approximately 5-6 blocks from our park entrance.
 Please click for directions.

 The Park is open daily from 9:00 am to 5:00 pm (Winter Hours: 10:00 am to 4:00 pm).
 The park is closed on Thanksgiving Day, Christmas Day and New Year's Day.
 Click for more information.
+During the winter months, due to extreme weather conditions, the park may delay opening, close early or close for the day.
+"Alerts" are posted on our website (top, center of page).
+Please phone 570-340-5200 prior to your winter visit.

 Is food available at the park?

-Snacks and cold soft drinks and water (no hot beverages) are available for purchase at the Bookstore during regular operating hours; there are no restaurants, snack or coffee bars at Steamtown.
+Snacks, cold soft drinks and water (no hot beverages) are available for purchase at the Bookstore during regular operating hours; there are no restaurants, snack or coffee bars at Steamtown.
 However, the nearby Mall at Steamtown offers a Food Court and restaurant next door to the Park, and there are cafes, restaurants and grocery stores available throughout downtown Scranton.
 Click for more information.
 Picnic tables, located outside of the Complex, are available seasonally, but remember that food, snacks and beverages are not allowed inside the Bookstore or any of the museum buildings, including the Visitor Center, Theater, and Museums.

 When do the trains run?